-T-Mobile and Walmart team up to offer $30 prepaid plan with unlimited text and web [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile and Walmart team up to offer $30 prepaid plan with unlimited text and web [UPDATED]Alex Wagner - Editorial Director of News and Content

 Are you a part of the growing number of folks that primarily rely on texting and web access for communication, using the actual phone portion of our device so little that you've forgotten how to get into the dialer?
 Then you may be interested in the new Monthly4G prepaid plan announced today by T-Mobile and Walmart.
 Available only through Walmart (stores and website) and T-Mobile.com, the new plan offers customers unlimited text and web (5GB at 4G speeds) along with 100 voice minutes for just $30 per month.
 Should you find yourself extremely talkative while using this plan, any minutes used after the initial 100 will set you back $0.10 each.
 The new plan will be available starting October 16th.